daormar/debasher/doc/design_doc_resident.md

   recorded set is the state of that channel) and also process every `DATA`, on any port, normally, as usual (what arrives after a port's marker belongs to the next epoch).
 Until 2026-09-20 the `DATA` of a pending port was only buffered and never processed, which lost it.
-Once every input port's marker has arrived, the node's part of the snapshot is complete.
+Once every input port's marker has arrived, or its writer has said `CLOSE`, the node's part of the snapshot is complete.
 - **`INTERACT` logic**: the initiator's inbound connection from the supervisor is not a special port concept; it is just one more `INPUT_PORTS` entry, handled by the same generic port-agnostic, type-based dispatch as everything else. `command: "start_snapshot"` enters the